 Thin soles will naturally lead to a lighter sandal which I think is one of the best benefits of barefoot and minimalist shoes.

 Note: This post contains affiliate links.
 This means if you click on one of them, we may receive a small commission at no additional cost to you.
 For more information, read our full disclosure.
-Thank you for supporting brands that make No Man Before possible.
+Thank you for your support.

 8 Barefoot Sandals for Kids